-Your new Meridian is covered by a factory warranty against defects in material and work-manship.
+Your new vehicle is covered by a factory warranty against defects in material and work-manship.
 This warranty should be validated immediately and returned to the factory by your dealer.
-For additional information, see your "New Vehicle Limited Warranty" included with this vehicle.
+For additional information, see your

+"New Vehicle Limited Warranty" included at the front of this manual.